ALL SAINTS' HOUGHTON REGIS

 Alternatively, the Parish Priest, or another licenced minister, can conduct a funeral service at the crematorium (e.g. Luton Crematorium) or at the cemetery.

-When planning a funeral, you can contact the Parish Office for a preliminary conversation about the service.
-Make sure you also contact your chosen Funeral Director as soon as possible – they will arrange dates and times for the service directly with the Parish Priest.
 The Minister conducting the service will arrange a meeting with you to discuss the service and to assist in making the necessary arrangements.

 Prayers at a time of Bereavement